Types of Anxiety TreatmentSchedule Now

 Group or family therapy may be used as an anxiety treatment.
 This type of treatment is similar to the therapy outlined in the first bullet; however this group or family therapy would take place with either a group of individuals experiencing anxiety or the family of an individual experiencing anxiety.

-In addition to these forms of anxiety treatment, there are also natural treatments that may be used under the supervision of your doctor.
+In addition to these types of anxiety treatment, there are also natural treatments that may be used under the supervision of your doctor.
 Other treatments recommended by your counseling could include:

 - Journaling and reflection.